-- Too many plants in the aquarium and the foliage at the bottom of the aquarium is being shaded from the growth generating light by the plants above it,
+- Too many plants in the aquarium and the foliage at the bottom of the aquarium are being shaded from the growth-generating light by the plants above it.

-- Remember that plants with red or reddish color require special lighting and fertilizer to thrive, avoid these as a beginner.
+- Remember that plants with red or reddish colors require special lighting and fertilizer to thrive.
+Avoid these as a beginner.
 Refer to the list of suggested plants for the community aquarium listed below.

 07 of 07

 This list makes no attempt to be complete or to go into the various species of each plant suggested.
 Some have roots, some have bulbs and others are bunch plants.
-What this list does have in common; they are all easy to grow and pleasing to the eye!
+What the plants on this list do have in common is they are all easy to grow and pleasing to the eye!